Piece-Of-Schmidt/PaperReader/README.md

 - Many settings (such as the output language, the OpenAI model, your API Keys, the audio voice, the LLM prompts, Notion connection etc.) can be modified in `settings.csv`

 ## Notion integration

-### get those keys
 The app allows an upload of all summaries to a Notion Database.
 To use this integration, you need to provide your Notion Secret key along with the ID of the target database.

+### get those keys
 Learn how to get both keys here:

 https://developers.notion.com/docs/create-a-notion-integration

 ### column names
 To make sure everything works fine, make sure the columns in your notion database are named *Author*, *Year*, *Title*, and *Added*. <br>
 If `Notion_Project_Name` and/or `Notion_Document_Tags` in `settings.csv` are non-empty strings, the code tries to add those values to the database.
 This will only work, however, if the respective columns already exist in the Database, too.
-Therefore, you need to create the columns "Project" and "Tags" when you want the script to include these information.<br>
+Therefore, you need to create the columns *Project* and *Tags* when you want the script to include these information.<br>

-### document tags
-If you provide `Notion_Document_Tags` in `settings.csv`, the script calls ChatGPT to assign 1-3 out of the provided labels to the paper being processed.
-That is, it is benefitial to provide many different and distinct possible labels that the model can choose from.
-This feature may help keep your papers organized.
-Although the labels are provided in a single text string, it is possible to convert these to proper tags in Notion by just changing the property of the column to *multi-select*. <br><br>
-**Note:** When you change the properties of a column in Notion (i.e. from *text* to *number* or *multi-select*) the script will fail at finding the column in future processings

 ### column properties
 To work properly, make sure the properties of your Notion Database are correctly defined